Srishti-04/TestGuard-API/README.md

 ## 📌 Overview

 TestGuard-API is a lightweight API health monitoring and testing tool built using Python.
-It validates API responses, checks performance, and logs issues for debugging, making it useful for backend validation and QA workflows.
+It validates API responses, checks performance, and logs issues for debugging, making it suitable for backend validation and QA workflows.

 ---

 ## 🧪 Features

-* 🔌 API Testing using Python requests
+* 🔌 API Testing using Python `requests`
 * 📊 Status code and response time validation
 * 🧠 Custom validation utilities
-* 🐞 Bug logging system for failed checks
+* 🐞 Bug logging system for failure scenarios
 * ⚡ Automated test execution using PyTest
-* 📄 JSON-based reporting
+* 📄 JSON-based reporting for API health

 ---